Fullmeals.

 Step 4: Prepare Potato Paste

 Cut 3 boiled potatoes into medium-sized pieces.
 Add these potato pieces to the mixer grinder along with the green chili paste.
-Grind them together on pulse mode (turning the mixer on and off) until a fine, smooth paste is formed.
+Grind them together on mode (turning the mixer on and off) until a fine, smooth paste is formed.

 Step 5: Knead the Dough